← Back to Chat

 Hunter is ideal for freelancers, recruiters, small sales teams, and link builders who need verified emails fast without a steep learning curve.

 Solo entrepreneurs and freelancers who do targeted outreach to a moderate number of prospects each month will find the Starter plan hits the sweet spot.
 Recruiters love the Domain Search feature for quickly mapping out contacts at target companies.
 Link builders and PR professionals use Hunter daily to find the right person to pitch — it has been a staple in the SEO community since launch.
-Small sales teams of 2–5 people appreciate the unlimited team members on every plan and the straightforward campaign tools.
+Small sales teams of 2–5 people appreciate the unlimited team members on every plan.

 The Bottom Line on Hunter